List of Tamiya product lines: 1/16 R/C tanks

+As of 2023, only the Centurion, Leopard 2A6, Tiger I, King Tiger, and M1A2 Abrams Full Option 1/16 kits remain in the Tamiya catalog: Tanks.
+However, they have been unavailable for an extended period of time.

 Also there is a battle function unit for sale, so you can actually fight a tank battle with another Tamiya battle function equipped 1/16 tank.

 These tanks utilize standard RC modules such as receivers, transmitters and servos that are same as those used in RC cars, trucks, boats, airplanes and helicopters.

-Yachts (1/20 scale)
+1/20 yachts

 Tamiya produced a series of 1/20 scale which are highly realistic.
 These include: